OUR SCHOOL CURRICULUM:

 Communication and language underpin all other areas of development, particularly Reading and Writing.
 Our strong emphasis on developing confident and articulate communication skills is

 Reading is a priority throughout the school.
 Our aim is to develop a love of literature and reading for pleasure permeates through our themes, with many of our chosen themes focused around a given text.
-Children are taught reading skills through shared reading sessions, guided group work and individual reading sessions.
+Children are taught reading skills through shared reading sessions, guided group work and individual reading.
 These sessions recognise the importance of ‘word reading’ and ‘comprehension’.
 Children are also encouraged to develop their reading skills at home, through carefully selected texts which are targeted to an individual’s needs.
-These are available through both through books and our online 'bug club'.
+These are available through both through physical books

 Our drive to ensure children are enthusiastic independent writers is based through first hand ‘real’ experiences that encourage children to write.
 The writing curriculum includes the teaching of handwriting, spelling and punctuation.
 We aim to give them a wide range of interesting and stimulating tasks in order for them to look forward to, and improve, their writing.
 We have regular ‘Big Write’ sessions within